danielfett/draft-dpop/main.md

 ## Message Integrity {#request_integrity}

 DPoP does not ensure the integrity of the payload or headers of requests.
-The signature of DPoP proofs only contains the HTTP URI and method, but not, for example, the message body or other request headers.
+The DPoP proofs only contains claims for the HTTP URI and method, but not, for example, the message body or general request headers.

-This is an intentional design decision to keep DPoP simple to use, but as described, makes DPoP potentially susceptible to replay attacks where an attacker is able to modify message contents and headers.
+This is an intentional design decision intended to keep DPoP simple to use, but as described, makes DPoP potentially susceptible to replay attacks where an attacker is able to modify message contents and headers.
 In many setups, the message integrity and confidentiality provided by TLS